NRCS announces deadline for EQIP funding in Kansas

-For more information visit the Kansas NRCS Web site www.ks.nrcs.usda.gov/programs or your local U.S. Department of Agriculture Service Center.
-To find a service center near you, check your telephone book under “United States Government” or on the Internet atwww.offices.usda.gov.
+For more information visit the Kansas NRCS Web site (www.ks.nrcs.usda.gov/programs) or your local U.S. Department of Agriculture (USDA) Service Center.
+To find a service center near you, check your telephone book under “United States Government” or on the Internet at offices.usda.gov.
 Follow us on Twitter @NRCS_Kansas.
+USDA is an equal opportunity provider and employer.